MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

 ##### Proactively hunt for threats

-Now that your XDR and SIEM infrastructure is in place, you and your SecOps team can take the initiative and proactively hunt for threats in progress in your environment instead of acting reactively to attacks that have already caused damage.
+Now that your XDR and SIEM infrastructure is in place, your SecOps team can take the initiative and proactively hunt for threats in progress in your environment instead of acting reactively to attacks that have already caused damage.

 | Resource | Description |
 |:-----|:-----|